learnfinagle/learnfinagle.github.io/index.md

 ## What are Microservices ?

-There's a lot of heap about microservices nowadays but microservices are not for everyone, so learn when to use and also when not to use them.
+There's a lot of heap about microservices nowadays but microservices are not for everyone, so it's better to learn when to use them but and also when not to use them.

 For more about microservices check out these InfoQ presentations: